kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 `--compatibility-version` flag that can be set to any of the previous three minor versions.
 If unset, the compatibility version defaults to the `<major.minor>` version of the binary version.

+If the `--compatibility-version` is set to a version outside of the supported version range (N..N-3), the binary will exit and report an invalid flag value error telling the user what versions are allowed.

 The kubelet is out of scope for this enhancement.
 Note that the kubelet already supports N-3 version skew with the kube-apiserver.